 A Window into Scottish Art: The Ingram & Fleming Collections Image: John Knox (1778–1845), View of the Clyde from Fairfley and Duntocher, c.
-1816 The Fleming Collection.
-This new exhibition will bring together significant works that explores the history of Scottish Art.
+1816 The Fleming Collection. *This exhibition is now closed* This new exhibition will bring together significant works that explores the history of Scottish Art.
 A Window into Scottish Art will shine a spotlight on the character, inspiration, and talent of Scottish artists and provoke new ways of defining their achievements.
 The works will include paintings, drawings, sculpture and collage by artists such as George Jamesone (1587-1644) known as ‘the Scottish Van Dyck’, through to the Glasgow Boys and Girls and the Scottish Colourists (Peploe, Fergusson, Hunter, and Cadell).
 Twentieth-century figures such as Eduardo Paolozzi and John Bellany will join contemporary artists such as Caroline Walker, Barry McGlashan, and Iman Tajik who will further explore the contrasting sides of the Scots psyche.
 The exhibition is drawn from two collections that complement one another: The Ingram and Fleming Collections.
 The Ingram Collection is now recognised as one of this country’s most significant, and publicly accessible, collections of Modern British Art, and the Fleming Collection is considered the finest collection of Scottish art outside public institutions.
 23 April 2022 – 3 July 2022£7.50 Day Pass ● Lightbox Members and Under 21s Free Book Your Day Pass Admission to Upper Gallery is included with the Main Gallery.